stacks-runner/stacks-runner/README.md

-# 🌀 StacksRunner
+# 🌀 The Maze

-**StacksRunner** is a blockchain-powered 2D maze game built on the **Stacks Blockchain**.
+**The Maze** is a blockchain-powered 2D maze game built on the **Stacks Blockchain**.
 Players navigate mazes to earn token rewards, gain XP, and unlock NFT passkeys as they advance through levels.

 > **✅ WALLET CONNECTION FIXED (Oct 17, 2025)**: The game now works in **demo mode** using localStorage for wallet persistence.
 No CDN timeouts!
 See [WALLET_DEMO_MODE_GUIDE.md](./WALLET_DEMO_MODE_GUIDE.md) for the complete solution and production migration steps.